Should All Deadlines Be Killed?

 These deadlines are deadlines a team sets for themselves to get a particular body of work done.
 These deadlines are best when they are short and the body of work reasonably well-defined.
 They come from the team and are not imposed from the outside.
 Teams that adopt a challenge may also reward themselves for a challenge successfully met.
 They may keep track of successful challenges.

-Challenges should be used to get a shot in the arm, but not so regular that the team burns out.
+Challenges should be used to get a shot in the arm, but not so regularly that the team burns out.
 During these challenges, teams are probably working above their sustainable pace, so they should be used sparingly.

 The key is that the teams themselves decide when a challenge is appropriate and what the parameters of that challenge will be.
 People not on the team should definitely cheer them on, but the team should not feel there are consequences for failing their challenge above and beyond what that means to them.
 Perhaps failing a challenge provides a great learning experience for the team.
 Perhaps they will discover new ways of working in a challenge that are improvements even if they don't make the "deadline."
 The challenge should be a fun (well, as fun as you can make such a thing) way for the teams to stretch themselves and not ulcer-inducing cauldrons of delivery anxiety.